sebasvega95/Double-pendulum/README.md

-# Double-pendulum
+# Double pendulum
-Simulation of the double pendulum physical system
+Simulation of the double pendulum physical system using Python and Pygame for visualization.